asdf-format/asdf-standard/source/schemas.rst

 tag
 ^^^

-The ``tag`` attribute is used by ASDF to associate a data type instance in an ASDF file with the appropriate schema to be used for validation.
+The ``tag`` attribute is used by ASDF to associate an instance of a data type in an ASDF file with the appropriate schema to be used for validation.
 It is a concept from YAML (see the `documentation
 <https://yaml.org/spec/1.1/#tag/information%20model>`__).